2010 Australian Open – Women's doubles

 Defending champions Serena and Venus Williams defeated Cara Black and Liezel Huber in the final, 6–4, 6–3 to win the women's doubles tennis title at the 2010 Australian Open.
-It was the Williams sisters' fourth Australian Open doubles title together, and eleventh major title together overall.
+It was the Williams sisters' fourth Australian Open doubles title together, and 11th major title together overall.
 It was also the third component of an eventual non-calendar-year Grand Slam.